fhuitelec/junia-isen-cloud-computing/week-3/docs/STEP_2.md

 - use the `database` Terraform output to fill in the fields
 - don't forget to enable SSL

+### Run the SQL script

 Once connected, in the prompt file, run the content of the file [resources/database/script.sql](../resources/database/script.sql).

+Hint: when SQLTools connection is established, you will have a `.session.sql` file opened: this is your SQL prompt where you can run your script by clicking on **Run on active connection**.

 ## Access your own HTTP API